nadialafreniere/nadialafreniere.github.io/teaching.md

 ## Courses for which I was the instructor

-In 2024-2025, I'm teaching the following courses at Concordia University:
+In 2025-2026, I'm teaching the following courses at Concordia University:
- * Analysis in the Summer
- * Multivariate Calculus: Differential (MAST 218, MATH 264) and integral (MAST 219, MATH 265), both in the Fall and in the Winter
+ * Mathematics with Computer Algebra (MAST 232), both in the Fall and in the Winter
+ * Multivariable Differential Calculus (MAST 218) in the Fall
+ * Multivariable Integral and Vector Calculus (MAST 219) in the Winter
- * Ordinary Differential Equations (MAST 330) in the Fall
+ * Ordinary Differential Equations (MATH 370) in the Fall
  * Advanced Linear Algebra (MATH 252) in the Winter

 I also taught the following courses at Concordia University:
+ * Analysis (MATH 364), in the Summer 2024
+ * Advanced Calculus (differential, multivariable) (MATH 264/MAST 218), each semester since Fall 2023
- * Advanced Calculus (differential, multivariate) (MATH 264) in the Fall 2023 and in the Winter 2024
+ * Advanced Calculus (multivariable, integral and vector calculus) (MATH 265/MAST 219), Fall 2024 and Winter 2025
+ * Ordinary Differential Equations (MAST 330) in the Fall 2024
  * Applied Advanced Calculus (differential and integral, multivariate) (ENGR 233) in the Fall 2023
  * Applied Ordinary Differential Equations (ENGR 213) in the Fall 2023
- * Advanced Linear Algebra (MATH 252) in the Winter 2024 ([notes](MATH252_All_lectures_2024.pdf))
+ * Advanced Linear Algebra (MATH 252) in Winters 2024 and 2025 ([notes](MATH252_All_lectures_2024.pdf))

 Details about the courses are available on Moodle for enrolled students.